-If a and r are positive integers and r is at least 2 Arumugan, Germina, and Anadavally [67] say a (p,q)-graph G is additively (a, r)-geometric if its vertices can be assigned distinct integers such that the value of the edges obtained as the sum of the end points of each edge is $\{a, ar, ar^2, \ldots, ar^{q-1}\}$ .
-In the case that the vertex labels are nonnegative integers the labeling is called additively (a, r)\-geometric.
-They prove: for all a and r every tree is additively (a, r)\-geometric; a connected additively (a, r)-geometric graph is either a tree or unicyclic graph with the cycle having odd size; if G is a connected unicyclic graph and not a cycle, then G is additively (a, r)-geometric if and only if either a is even or a is odd and r is even; connected unicyclic graphs are not additively (a, r)\-geometric; if a disconnected graph is additively (a, r)-geometric, then each component is a tree or a unicyclic graph with an odd cycle; and for all even a at least 4, every disconnected graph for which every component is a tree or unicyclic with an odd cycle has an additively (a, r)-geometric labeling.
+If a and r are positive integers and r is at least 2 Arumugan, Germina, and Anadavally [76] say a (p,q)-graph G is additively (a,r)-geometric if its vertices can be assigned distinct integers such that the value of the edges obtained as the sum of the end points of each edge is $\{a, ar, ar^2, \ldots, ar^{q-1}\}$ .
+In the case that the vertex labels are nonnegative integers the labeling is called additively (a,r)\-geometric.
+They prove: for all a and r every tree is additively (a,r)\-geometric; a connected additively (a,r)-geometric graph is either a tree or unicyclic graph with the cycle having odd size; if G is a connected unicyclic graph and not a cycle, then G is additively (a,r)-geometric if and only if either a is even or a is odd and r is even; connected unicyclic graphs are not additively (a,r)\-geometric; if a disconnected graph is additively (a,r)-geometric, then each component is a tree or a unicyclic graph with an odd cycle; and for all even a at least a0, every disconnected graph for which every component is a tree or unicyclic with an odd cycle has an additively a1, and a2, and a3 are not additively a3, and a4, every disconnected graph for which every component is a tree or unicyclic with an odd cycle has an additively a3, and a4.